N0Soull/Discord-SelfBot/README.md

 ### coming soon

-as of right now no more feutures are planned
+as of right now no more features are planned

 ## Available commands